-My wife acquired an old Belding Hall Company oak ice box that she wanted to refinish.
-The ice box had an ugly 6-inch diameter black water stain on its top that she and I attempted to remove by scraping and sanding without success.
+I acquired an old Belding Hall Company oak ice box that I wanted to refinish.
+The ice box had an ugly 6-inch diameter black water stain on its top that I attempted to remove by scraping and sanding without success.

 I did some research on the Internet, found a product that said it would remove black water marks from wood, ordered it, and here is the process and result:

 I had already removed all the finish from the top of the ice box.
 I mixed a tablespoon of Dap Wood Bleach in a cup of warm water, applied the mixture with a 1-inch paint brush, and let it sit for about 30 minutes.
 I applied a second coat and let that sit for another 30 minutes.
 I repeated the same process 8 times until the black water stain was completly removed.
 I then applied the Wood Bleach to the entire top and let it sit for 30 minutes because I was concerned that the bleached area would be lighter than the rest of the top.
 This step was probably not necessary.
 Finally, I wiped the top 7 times using a water-soaked rag that I rinsed thorougly between each wipe.